zachfurie/gograd/README.md

 # Autograd in Golang

-Achieved 98.2% correct predictions on MNIST with an hour of training.
+Gograd_2d: Achieved 98.2% correct predictions on MNIST with an hour of training.
 Not amazing, but shows that the library works.

+Gograd_nd: Achieved 100% correct predictions on MNIST with 00:01:30 of training.
+Further exploration required.

 To Do:
-* New tensor implementation that only uses one slice.
 * log() and exp() for tensors
 * max() and mean() for tensors
 * reshaping, slicing, etc for tensors
 * Conv2d

 Long Term:
-* goroutines and BLAS
 * print comp graph
 * transformer (read Attention Is All You Need)
 * rewrite in Rust